- SCU Home Page

 Students who are Federal Pell Grant eligible may request a fee waiver for Orientation.
 The fee waiver request must be made at the same time as the orientation reservation request.
 An email should be sent to the Office of New Student Programs, firstname.lastname@example.org, stating the reasons for the waiver request, including any supporting documentation that may be relevant.
 All requests will be reviewed by the Financial Aid Office and, if approved, an adjustment will be made to the student’s financial aid award.

-* University Honors Program students are required to attend the second or third sessions.
+* University Honors Program students are required to attend the first or second.

-† University LEAD Scholars are required to attend the fourth or fifth sessions.
+† University LEAD Scholars are required to attend the second or third sessions.

-Note: Freshman international students are required to attend one of the above Freshman Summer Orientation sessions, in addition to the required ISS International Student Orientation on Sept.
-16.
+Note: First-Year international students are required to attend one of the above First-Year Summer Orientation sessions, in addition to the required ISS International Student Orientation on Sept.
+15.